 Summary #

-I’ve built a Streamlit web app to estimate the short-term rental prices of a property based on its characteristics and location in London UK for December 2024, using data from Inside AirBNB, a website that provides data and advocacy about Airbnb’s impact on residential communities, and from other public data sources.
+I’ve built a Streamlit web app to estimate the short-term rental prices of a property based on its characteristics and location in London UK for December 2024, using data from Inside Airbnb, a data and advocacy website about Airbnb’s impact on residential communities, and from other public data sources.
 The estimator web app takes as input several major property features, borough where the property is located, yearly availability of the property, days from last review (if any), distance of the property to the nearest Tube station, local amenities near the property, and borough crime rate.
 If you’re curious, take a look at the web app at the link below.

 Short-Term Rental Price Estimator • Streamlit